nnaik39/blog/_posts/2017-8-25-introtoml.md

 ---
 *note: in progress*

 *This blog post is a transcription of the introductory talk I delivered for an AI+Art [workshop](https://aiandart.wixsite.com/creaite).
-As a result, it focuses on artistic applications of machine learning.*
+As a result, it begins with artistic applications of machine learning.*

 ## What happens when art interacts with technology?